wp-plugins/inline-attachments/readme.txt

 2. The Inline Attachments Options Screen

 == Upgrade Notice ==
+= 0.9.4.1 =
+Bugfix: broken paths to files
 = 0.9.4 =
 * Added localization and German translation
 * Added the functionality of my plugin [Attachments Bulk Delete](http://www.nonverbla.de/blog/wordpress-plugin-inline-attachments/).
 I like having everything in the same place ;)